A Complete Bible Study on the Gifts of the Holy Spirit

 This question has been a topic of theological debate.
 While some argue that the more miraculous gifts (such as speaking in tongues, healings, and miracles) ceased after the apostolic age (a view known as cessationism), others believe that these gifts continue to operate as God wills (known as continuationism).

-Though we do not see miracles today with the same frequency or scale as in the early Church, God can still operate through His Spirit as He chooses.
+Though we do not see miracles today with the same frequency or scale as in the early church, God can still operate through His Spirit as He chooses.
 The Holy Spirit’s work has always been consistent in empowering believers, equipping them with gifts for ministry, and providing divine assistance when necessary.

 How Do the Gifts Work Out Today Practically?

-The Holy Spirit’s gifts are still relevant for the Church’s growth and mission.
+The Holy Spirit’s gifts are still relevant for the church’s growth and mission.
 While we may not see frequent miraculous healings or spontaneous language abilities, the Spirit continues to give gifts such as teaching, prophecy (forth-telling God’s truth), discernment, and leadership.
 These gifts enable believers to fulfill their roles in spreading the gospel and serving one another effectively.

 The Role of Translators and the Gift of Tongues